Free Publishing Help & Info

 To be a true self-published author you must own the ISBN.
 If you own the ISBN, no vanity publisher will want to publish your book.
 The will insist, one and all, that they must "assign" an ISBN to you and they will jump through verbal hoops to convince you to use their assigned ISBN.
 Bull hockey.
 If you want them to make as much money as you on every book you work hard to sell, then go ahead and let them assign the ISBN.
 You will lose, I guarantee it.
 Buy your own ISBN and it will repel vanity gnats.
 Now might be a good time to read the whole scoop on the importance of who owns the ISBN.

 I am a broken record on the ISBN issue.
 You will need at least two ISBNs.
 One for your paperback and one for your ebook.
 Ebook purchases are now 25% of all books bought online, so you definitely want your book available as an ebook.
-One ISBN will cost you $125 and ten will cost $250.
+One ISBN will cost you $125 and ten will cost $295, with a one-time processing fee of $29.95.
 Do the math.
 If you are a serious writer, you will want to write more than one book, so you might as well go ahead and buy ten ISBNs.
 And I don't get a kick-back from R.R.
 Bowker (the only true dispenser of ISBNs in the U.S).
 There are a handful of publishers who are designated Bowker agents, but you, as a self-published author, can buy directly from Bowker.
 If you plan on self-publishing only one paperback book and don't want it avaible as an ebook, one ISBN will do.
 To learn all about ebooks, check out my Ebook Page.

 Only you can convince yourself your book is worth publishing.
 Writing a manuscript is the hard part.
 Getting your dream in print and made available to the reading public is much easier than you think.
 Self-publishing is practical and easy with the right tools and know-how.